PublicSoftTools

 HardAll eight directions, including backwardsOlder kids and adults who want a challenge

-For grid size, a rule of thumb is to make the grid a little larger than your longest word and scaled to how many words you have — around 12×12 to 14×14 suits a dozen medium-length words.
-A bigger grid with the same words is easier (more empty space); a tighter grid is harder because words cross and cluster.
+For grid size, a good rule of thumb is to make the grid a little larger than your longest word and scaled to how many words you have — roughly 12×12 to 14×14 suits a dozen medium-length words.
+Here is the key relationship most people miss: a bigger grid with the same words is easierbecause there is more empty space and the words are spread out; a tighter grid is harderbecause words cross, cluster, and hide among each other.
+So you can tune difficulty with size alone, even at the same direction setting.

 Ideas for Classrooms